-Grade Grade Related Criteria for Blogs Range Grade Related Officina for Blogs Environment and a constitution of the Part of the OO.
-90+ Exceptional work, exceeding the criteria listed for 80+.
+Grade Grade Related Criteria for Blogs Range 90+ Exceptional work, exceeding the criteria listed for 80+.
 First Class The blog post is focused and coherently integrates examples with Honours explanations or analysis.
 The post demonstrates awareness of its own limitations or implications, and it considers multiple perspectives when appropriate.
-The post is of appropriate length and is communicated a critical argument in an accessible way.
-Innovative use made of web 2.0 tools Has the potential to make a strong contribution to public debates 80-89 Excellent to exceptional answer, exceeding criteria listed for 70+.
+The post is of appropriate length and is communicated a critical argument in an accessible way. · · Innovative use made of web 2.0 tools Has the potential to make a strong contribution to public debates 80-89 Excellent to exceptional answer, exceeding criteria listed for 70+.
 First Class Original insight and use of evidence.
 Honours Evidence of extensive reading that is used selectively to enhance the argument.
 Where appropriate, exceptional analytical and interpretive skills.
 Where appropriate, ability to make connections between the literature, field analysis, and real world examples.
 Very well written with no grammatical or other errors.
-Excellent communication to a non-expert audience. · Excellent use made of web 2.0 tools 70-79 Very good to excellent answer based on extensive reading and a clear First Class understanding of theoretical debates.
+Excellent communication to a non-expert audience.
+Excellent use made of web 2.0 tools 70-79 Very good to excellent answer based on extensive reading and a clear First Class understanding of theoretical debates.
 Honours